BAL-Looping Framework Glossary

 Status Quo Ante

-The Brain at Large carries forward an expected state of its surroundings rather than rebuilding its internal model from scratch each moment.
-This status quo ante is a baseline sense of “how things normally are,” and it works because it is efficient: by holding the familiar steady, the BAL avoids the constant effort of full re-analysis.
+The brain at large carries forward an expected state of its surroundings rather than rebuilding its internal model from scratch each moment.
+This status quo ante is a baseline sense of “how things normally are,” and it works because it is efficient: by holding on to what is already familiar, the BAL avoids the constant effort of full re-analysis.

-Instead of reconstructing the whole internal model each time, the BAL makes quick checks to see whether the present still matches what it knows.
-Most of the time, everything lines up and the system stays in its steady rhythm, leaving energy free for other work.
+Instead of continuously reconstructing the whole internal model in a Sisyphean effort, the BAL makes quick checks to see whether the present still matches what it knows.
+Very often, everything lines up and the system can move forward, using its operational resources for other purposes.

-But when something departs from that baseline – a new object in a familiar room, an unexpected sound, a change in someone’s manner – attention narrows immediately.
+But when it discovers something different from that expected state – a new object in a familiar room, an unexpected sound, a change in someone’s manner – it immediately narrows its attention.
 The difference is examined until it is understood and absorbed into the model, which then becomes the new “normal.”

-This habit of mind explains many everyday moments: noticing that furniture has been moved, seeing a cat pause at something unfamiliar in its territory, or driving a usual route while thinking of other things until roadwork pulls you sharply into the present.
+This habit of mind explains many everyday moments: when one notices that furniture has been moved; when one sees a cat pause at something unfamiliar in its territory; or when one drives along a customary route while thinking of other things until some unexpected situation pulls the focus sharply into the present.

-See also: Brain at Large, Internal Model, Overview and Focus, Pattern Recognition
+See also: Internal Model, Overview and Focus, Search Templates

 Neuronal Proxy

 This phrase is used in its most straightforward sense.
-"Neuronal" because it involves neurons, and "proxy" because it's a stand-in – something that takes the place of another at a different location.
-A neuronal proxy is something within the brain's internal model that stands in for a discrete element in the external environment.
+“Neuronal” because it involves neurons, and “proxy” because it’s a stand-in – an element that takes the place of something, at a different location.
+A neuronal proxy is something within the brain’s internal model that stands in for a discrete element in the external environment.

-A neuronal proxy is a stable, innate or functionally learned configuration that arises through interaction with the environment and becomes part of the internal model.
+Any given proxy is a stable, innate or functionally learned configuration that arises through interaction with the environment and becomes part of the internal model.
 Each proxy corresponds to a distinct entity, quality, or relationship – for example: red, dog, behind, rough, above, or warm.
-These function as atomic building blocks that maintain their discrete identity while combining with other proxies into larger configurations.
+These function as atomic building blocks (components) that maintain their discrete identity while combining with other proxies into larger configurations.

 Proxies are not ideas or symbols.
 They are operational structures – patterns of activation that consistently emerge in relevant contexts and influence behavior.
 A proxy for “red” remains functionally identical whether applied to an apple, a car, or a sunset.
 A proxy for “behind” works the same way whether describing spatial relationships between trees, people, or buildings.
 Their usefulness lies in this stability and reusability: when a particular element is encountered again in the external environment, the BAL can use the same neuronal proxy, treating it as a familiar, discrete component.

-A helpful analogy is the Micronesian stick chart – a navigational tool made of sticks and shells, with each part corresponding to a real feature such as an ocean swell, current, or island.
+A helpful analogy is the Micronesian stick chart – a navigational tool that is not a graphic map, but rather made of sticks, pieces of rope, and shells, with each part corresponding to a real feature such as an ocean swell, current, or island.
 In the same way, a proxy is a stand-in for something specific in the environment, serving as a discrete functional element the BAL can use whenever that same condition is encountered.

 See also: Proxy Configuration, Proxy Activation, Internal Model